 If a cure is not realistic, with treatment it is often possible to limit the growth or spread of the cancer so that it progresses less rapidly.
 This may keep you free of symptoms for some time.

 Even if a cure is not possible and the outlook is poor, a course of radiotherapy may be used to reduce the size of a cancer.
-This may ease symptoms such as pain or pressure symptoms from the tumour.
+This may relieve symptoms such as pain or pressure symptoms from the tumour.
 This is called palliative radiotherapy.